MarkGhebrial/blaster_control/README.md

 ## What about the electronics?
 - An Adafruit ItsyBitsy M0 express is the brains of the whole operation.
 - Each motor is controlled by a dedicated MOSFET.
-A dual channel MOSFET driver allows the MCU to safely control the MOSFETS.
+A dual channel MOSFET driver allows the MCU to independently control the MOSFETS.
 - A voltage divider allows the microcontroller to measure the voltage of the battery.
-- I designed a PCB that makes it easier to wire up the IR sensors.
+- I designed a PCB that makes it easier to wire up the IR sensors (see the top of this README for the link to that repository).
 - Battery: currently a 3s lipo.
 Voltage regulators are capable of 4s.

 ## What about the hardware?
 - The pusher, grip, and cage of the protean are unchanged.
 I modified the magwell to make more space underneath the motors.
 I designed a new stock that has space for both the battery and the electronics.
 I modified the reciever cover to add mounts for the IR sensor PCB.
-- Motors: Custom 42k rpm motors.
+- Motors: Custom 42k rpm brushed motors.
 Courtesy of tinkershot
 - Wheels: 1st gen manshees from Roboman Automation

 ## Planned features